 Make sure you narrow your search down to phones within your price range.
 Sure, you can finance a phone to avoid a steep upfront cost, but that locks you in with the carrier.
 There are plenty of other affordable smartphones with great features on our list!
 If you’re on a budget and on the fence about using a smartphone, check out our cheapest cell phones for seniors list.

 Money-Saving Tip: If you’re on a budget and on the fence about using a smartphone, check out our cheapest cell phones for seniors list.

 Do you want your phone to double as a medical alert device?
 If so, there’s a simple solution to your smartphone search: The Jitterbug Smart3.
 It’s one of the best cell phones for seniors because of Lively’s Health & Safety Packages.
 Help will be just a press of a button away.
 And, compared to the other smartphone options, you can’t beat the price.

 Smartphones work great for older adults, but only when they’re charged.
 If you’re forgetful or just don’t want to be bothered to charge your phone every day, look for a smartphone with long battery life.

 Talk to your family about their smartphones.
 Knowing what they use or are familiar with can help you decide.
-For example, if your loved ones use iPhones, going with the iPhone 11 Pro or another iPhone is a smart choice.
-Your family already knows Apple products and can help you learn how to use them.
+For example, if your loved ones use iPhones, going with the iPhone 13 Pro or another iPhone is a smart choice.
+Your family already knows Apple products and can help you learn how to use it.
 Plus, you’d be able to FaceTime them and send iMessages.